Major Groups > Cup Fungi > Disciotis venosa

 Disciotis venosa

-Believe it or not, this cup fungus is a close relative of the morels--though you would need a microscope to discover why.
-It appears in spring, usually during morel season, and is fairly common and widespread in North America's hardwood forests.
+Believe it or not, this cup fungus is a close relative of the morels—though you would need a microscope or DNA sequencing to discover why.
+Disciotis venosa appears in spring, usually during morel season, and is fairly common and widespread in North America's hardwood forests.
 A number of other brownish cup fungi are also common in spring, however, and they can be very difficult to distinguish from Disciotis venosa without microscopic analysis.
-By maturity, the wrinkled and veined center of Disciotis venosa is often fairly distinctive, but various species of Peziza and Gyromitra (the cup-like species formerly placed in Discina) can be dead-ringers to the naked eye.
+By maturity, the wrinkled and veined center of Disciotis venosa is often fairly distinctive, but it doesn't always become wrinkled, and various other cup fungi can be dead-ringers to the naked eye.

 Description: